solo-io/supergloo/docs/content/reference/cli/meshctl_debug.md

 ### SEE ALSO

 * [meshctl](../meshctl)	 - The Command Line Interface for managing Service Mesh Hub.
-* [meshctl debug snapshot](../meshctl_debug_snapshot)	 - Input and Output snapshots for the discovery and networking pod
+* [meshctl debug snapshot](../meshctl_debug_snapshot)	 - Input and Output snapshots for the discovery and networking pod.
+Requires jq to be installed if the --json flag is not being used.